 Our newest continuing education course was developed by a team of experts from the University of Waterloo's Centre for Ocular Research & Education (CORE), School of Optometry & Vision Science and School of Pharmacy.
 It was designed to bring you the latest in clinical and therapeutic information, while highlighting the importance of interprofessional collaboration between pharmacists and optometrists in the management of their patients.

-At the end of this course, participants will have the knowledge, skills and judgment to:
+At the end of this online, self-paced course, participants will have the knowledge, skills and judgment to:

 - Analyze their current practice to identify opportunities to initiate or improve interprofessional collaboration with optometrists/pharmacists

 - Identify opportunities for and benefits of interprofessional collaboration between pharmacists and optometrists, for patients with contact lens-related red eye conditions

 - Recognize the role of pharmacists and optometrists in assessing and educating patients with dry eye disease